Leg Ulcer Treatment

 We treat the ulcers and their underlying causes at Vein Center Houston.

 Anytime a wound won’t heal on the legs, usually the lower leg, this is a leg ulcer.
 The original wound could be a cut to the tissue, or the wound could simply develop in an area where the skin is not getting the nutrients and oxygen it needs from the blood, causing the tissue cells to die, forming a wound.

 The term ulcer is applied when the condition lasts far longer than a normal injury to the skin should take to heal.

-What Causes A Leg Ulcer?
+The Causes Of A Leg Ulcer

 Venous leg ulcers develop due to high pressure in the veins of the lower leg.
 The veins have one-way valves whose job is to keep blood flowing in one direction back up to the heart.
 In some people these valves become weak or begin to malfunction, or the veins can become scarred or blocked.
 This allows the blood to flow backward and pool in the veins.
 This raises the pressure in the lower leg veins.
 This increase in pressure and the buildup of fluid prevents nutrients and oxygen from getting to the tissues.
 This causes the skin cells to die, creating a wound.
 These wounds often form over bony areas, such as the ankle.

-Symptoms Of Leg Ulcers
+What Are The Symptoms Of Leg Ulcers?